sigasi/sigasi_insights/content/manual/linting.md

 Although VHDL is not case sensitive, it is recommend to always use the same capitalization when referring to the same declaration.
 Since version 2.30, Sigasi Studio warns when the capitalization of a reference differs from the capitalization of the declaration.
 Because external libraries can have different code styles, this linting only checks references in the same library as its declaration.

-Since [/releasenotes/sigasi-2.31] this can easily be fixed with a Quick Fix.
+Since [Sigasi 2.31](/releasenotes/sigasi-2.31) this can easily be fixed with a Quick Fix.

 {{< figure src="/img/manual/captalization_references.png" >}}

-Since [/releasenotes/sigasi-3.06] all capitalization issues in a file can be fixed in one click.
+Since [Sigasi Studio 3.6](/releasenotes/sigasi-3.06) all capitalization issues in a file can be fixed in one click.

 {{< figure src="/img/releasenotes/3.6/capitalization_all.png" >}}